If you do not find answers to your questions in the list below, please do not hesitate to send a message to the appropriate mailing list:

 What is available in the Maven Central Repository?

-Take a look at the JavaCPP Presets 1.0 for OpenCV 3.0: Browse Central For org.bytedeco.javacpp-presets : opencv : 3.0.0-1.0.
-The gist of it is all there - Linux, Mac OS X, Windows, Android. x86, x86_64, and ARM permutations too.
+Take a look, for example, at the presets for OpenCV: Search Central for “org.bytedeco opencv”.
+The gist of it is all there - Android, iOS, Linux, Mac OS X, Windows.
+ARM, ARM64, POWER, x86, and x86_64 permutations too.
+With and without CUDA (GPU).
 Naturally, the artifacts are quite big, but we hope they are ready to go for many.
-We uploaded that for the benefit of all, but it is also possible that you have a version of, say, Linux that’s more specialized than we’ve targeted here - in which case you might want to build the presets yourself for your own Maven repo.
+We uploaded that for the benefit of all, but it is also possible that you have a version of, say, Linux that’s more specialized than we’ve targeted here - in which case you might want to build the presets yourself for your own Maven repository.

 What is on your to-do list?